chris1111/Legacy-Video-patch/README.md

 Install ➣ /Library/Preferences/com.apple.security.libraryvalidation.plist
 - NOTE: Make sure for this version that the SIP is totally disable

+#### Warning: this package replaces system files in /S/L/E and could render your system unbootable.

 #### Follow Video ⬇︎ How to Create Package